OmranKhad/DaVinci_encryption/README.md

 encrypted/decrypted messages are saved in the current folder

-oroginal file are replaced with the encrypted files (BE CAREFUL)
+original file are replaced with the encrypted files (BE CAREFUL)

 you can encrypt a specified folder by providing full path or the current folder by just pressing Enter when the path requested